On endomorphism algebras of $\text{GL}_2$-type abelian varieties and Diophantine applications: Applications to the equations and

 Then by \cite[Theorem 4.6]{MR2693262}, both definitions coincide.
-But by Proposition~\ref{prop:decomposition}, the $\Q$-algebras $\End^0(A_f)$ and $\End^0(A_g)$ are isomorphic as $\Gal_\Q$-modules, hence with this second definition it is clear that the cocycle attached to $A_f$ matches the one attached to $A_g$, and in particular the minimum field of definition of both building blocks coincide. \end{proof}
+But by Proposition~\ref{prop:decomposition}, the $\Q$-algebras $\End^0(A_f)$ and $\End^0(A_g)$ are isomorphic as $\Gal_\Q$-modules, hence with this second definition it is clear that the cocycle attached to $A_f$ matches the one attached to $A_g$, and in particular the minimum field of totally definition of both building blocks coincide, so the building block $E_g$ of $A_g$ can be totally defined over the field $\Q(\sqrt{-d},\sqrt{-2})=K(\sqrt{-2})$ (see Remark~\ref{rem:ell-curve}).
+We need to prove that the elliptic curve $E_g$ can furthermore be defined over $K$.